kydycode/ableton-mcp-boost/README.md

 - **Instrument and effect selection**: Claude can access and load the right instruments, effects and sounds from Ableton's library
 - **Clip creation**: Create and edit MIDI clips with notes
 - **Session control**: Start and stop playback, fire clips, and control transport
+- **Arrangement Features**: Create full song arrangements with sections, transitions, and automatic conversions from Session to Arrangement view

 ## Components